chef/chef-server/doc/HOW_THINGS_WORK.md

 `opscode-expander` reads the object from the queue, expands it (see Document Expansion for details), and posts it to solr.
 Note that a failure to write to the search index will not trigger a failure of the API request that wrote the data since it happens asynchronously via a queue.
+However, a failure to place the item on rabbitmq will cause a 500 error.

 ### Batch
 ```